Renewable Natural Gas

 The supply estimates from the ICF report do not include the potential for renewable hydrogen for the pipeline network or the impacts of deep energy efficiency to reduce future energy use.
 With these collective innovations pursued together, the company believes a carbon neutral vision for the gas pipeline network is possible.

-Check out NW Natural's Plans for RNG and Frequently Asked Questions.
+Check out NW Natural's plans for RNG: https://www.nwnatural.com/about-us/environment/renewable-natural-gas.

-NW Natural worked collaboratively with legislators and renewable natural gas stakeholders to create SB 98, a groundbreaking bill that was signed into law by Oregon Governor Kate Brown last year.
-Since then, the Public Utility Commission of Oregon (OPUC), consumer groups and natural gas utilities have been working through a rulemaking process, so natural gas utilities can begin procuring renewable natural gas under the legislation.
+NW Natural worked collaboratively with legislators and renewable natural gas stakeholders to create Senate Bill 98, a groundbreaking bill that enables natural gas utilities to procure renewable natural gas on behalf of customers.
+The 2019 bill was passed with bipartisan support and signed into law by Oregon Governor Kate Brown.
+Over the next year, the Public Utility Commission of Oregon (OPUC), consumer groups and natural gas utilities worked to finalize rulemaking, which wrapped up in July 2020.

 City of Portland Wastewater Treatment Plant